Mathics3/mathics-core/FUTURE.rst

 <https://github.com/Mathics3/mathics-core/discussions/800>`_ is a
 placeholder for this discussion.

+Overhauling the documentation to use something better supported and more mainstream like sphinx is deferred.
+This would really be nice to have, but it will require a bit of effort and detracts from all of the other work that is needed.

+We will probably try this out in a limited basis in one of the Mathics3 modules.

-There are probably various scoping/context issues that need work that will be deferred.
+Speaking of Mathics3 Modules, there are probably various scoping/context issues that Mathics3 modules make more apparent.
+This will is deferred for now.

 Way down the line, is converting to a more sequence-based interpreter which is needed for JIT'ing and better Compilation support.

 Likewise, speeding up startup time via saving and loading an image is something that is more of a long-term goal.

+Things in this section can change, depending on the help we can get.

 Miscellaneous
 -------------

-No doubt there will be numerous bug fixes, and builtin-function additions especially not that we have a better framework to support this kind of growth.
+No doubt there will be numerous bug fixes, and builtin-function additions especially now that we have a better framework to support this kind of growth.
 Some of the smaller deferred issues refactorings may get addressed.

+As always, where and how fast things grow here depends on help available.

 2022 Roadmap